schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 ## Direct conversion of Sample

- In the sample presented in the paper each method request decends from the abstract method request and are constructed using the Servant and - in cases returning a value - a Future or Promise that needs to be satisfied.
+ In the sample presented in the paper each method request descends from the abstract method request and are constructed using the Servant and - in cases returning a value - a Future or Promise that needs to be satisfied.
 I recreated a skeletal structure representing the design of the sample in the paper below.
 The main difference here is that the Future is created with a Method Request.
-In the paper the Proxy creaded the Future and passed it into the Method Request to be filled.
+In the paper the Proxy created the Future and passed it into the Method Request to be filled.

 {% highlight pascal %}
  TMethodRequest = class abstract